matkijahenkilo/tsih-robo/README.md

 # tsih-robo

-Tsih-robo is a discord bot chosen to be written in Lua because the language shares the same color as her hair.
+Tsih-robo is a discord bot chosen to be written in Lua because the language shares the same color as her hair!
 Tsih-robo was made using [Discordia](https://github.com/SinisterRectus/discordia) API.

-Tsih's **primary function** is to fill the gap of badly embeded links on discord for websites links like Pixiv, Pawoo, Baraag, Exhentai and etc using [gallery-dl](https://github.com/mikf/gallery-dl).
-Pretty much what [SaucyBot](https://github.com/Sn0wCrack/saucybot-discord) does, but with more websites that you can insert into a table as you see fit, but only websites that are compatible with [gallery-dl](https://github.com/mikf/gallery-dl).
+Tsih-robo's primary function is to fill the gap of badly embeded links on discord for websites links like Pixiv, Pawoo, Baraag, Exhentai and etc using [gallery-dl](https://github.com/mikf/gallery-dl).
+Pretty much what [SaucyBot](https://github.com/Sn0wCrack/saucybot-discord) does, but with more websites that you can insert into a json as you see fit, but only websites that are compatible with [gallery-dl](https://github.com/mikf/gallery-dl).

 It's just a fun project I always wanted to create but ended up wanting to maintain, and also my first programming project ever!

+(o′┏▽┓｀o)

 ## Commands

-tsih-robo supports slash and message commands.
-If you're cloning this repo and running the bot yourself you need to load the bot as `./luvit main.lua true` to load the commands.
+Tsih-robo supports slash and message commands.
+If you're cloning this repo to run the bot yourself you need to load the bot with `luvit main.lua true` to load the commands.

-All of her commands are located in src/commands, where each file returns a table of functions.
+All of her commands are located in `src/commands`, where each folder has a `init.lua` file that returns a table of functions.

+- `/sauce`
+    - `channel limit:integer` personalizes how much images Tsih can send in a channel.
+It can go from 0* up to 100.
+    - `global limit:integer` personalizes how much images Tsih can send in the entire server.** It can go from 0* up to 10.

+as for links, she will always send up to 5 because Discord and only embed 5 links per message.

+*if set to 0, it means that she will not send anything.

+**the `channel` option has priority over `global`, meaning that if `global` is set to 10 and `channel` is set to 20, Tsih will send 20 images to the specific channel where the command was used.

+### Misc

+- `/avatar [user:User]` returns your or another user's avatar link.
+- `/question` returns a random string as an answer to a question.
+- `/hug` makes Tsih annoyed.
+- `/pinch` makes Tsih sad.
+- `/randomemoji true|false` adds or removes the server's id to `src/data/emojiServers.json` file, where Tsih will randomly use it to get the server's custom emoticons and use it as a random react.
+- `/role`
+    - `give name:string hexcolor:string` gives the user a personalized cargo with the name and color of their choise.
+    - `remove` removes the personalized cargo that Tsih created from the user.
+- `/tsihoclock`
+    - `sign` will make Tsih post daily a random image inside one of the two folders inside `assets/images/tsihoclock/` at 9PM UTC.
+Be sure to personalize it with your own set of images!
+    - `unsign` removes the channel from the daily image posting.
+Sad...
+    - `manual` sends an ephemeral message of one of the images.
+Nice!
+    - `auto` will run the same function that would run at 9PM UTC.
+Only the bot's owner can run it, it's a dangerous command that can annoy people!
+- `/song` just an ordinary function to make the bot play songs.
+It's broken to a certain degree!
+The options are:
+    - `play urls:string [, redownload:boolean]` you can add multiple links here, Tsih will download the sound files, insert into a playlist and play it on voice chat.
+If she didn't download it correctly, you can set True as a second argument to redownload the file.
+    - `nowplaying` shows what is playing currently.
+    - `shuffle` shuffles the current playlist.
+    - `skip`
+    - `stop`
+    - `pause`
+    - `resume`

+None of the commands above are ephemeral.

 ## Installation

 Be aware that simply installing tsih-robo may cause crashes during runtime because of the absence of the /assets folder.
-Because of that I recommend you to change or delete pinch.lua, hug.lua, tsihoclock.lua and omori.lua if you don't want to have a headache with it!
+Because of that I recommend you to change or delete `pinch`, `hug` and `tsihoclock` commands if you don't want to have a headache with it!

 ### pre-requisites programs

+`ffmpeg` required by the two programs below.

-`gallery-dl` required for sauce.lua
+`gallery-dl` required for `sauce` command

-`yt-dlp` required for song.lua.
+`yt-dlp` required for `song` command.
 I do not recommend youtube-dl.

-`ffmpeg` reguired by the two programs above.

 ### bot installation: